SEGVeenstra/washington/washington/README.md

 > If you are against the use of singletons, you can take it up with my lawyer.

-When you want to grab hold of the `Washinton` _instance_ you can use the static `instance` property.
+When you want to grab hold of the `Washington` _instance_ you can use the static `instance` property.

 ```dart
 Washington.instance.dispatch(SomeEvent());